find your perfect postgrad program

 What Is A PhD Student?
 A Definition

 All PhD students are conducting some sort of research and many of them will be also teaching and assisting in their departments.
 Very few PhDs are completed on a part-time basis, so most PhD students are studying on a full-time basis.
+PhD students have often been getting ready to embark on their doctoral studies for a very long time.
 While many of them may have taken up paid research positions, but this is not always the case so searching for funding is an on going activity for some PhD students.

 Here we take a look at many of the factors that make up what a PhD student actually is...